Parthiba-Hazra/microservice/README.md

 2.  **Product Service**: Manages products, including creation, updates, deletions, and product information.
 3.  **Order Service**: Handles order creation, retrieval, and management.
 4.  **GraphQL Gateway**: Unifies all services into a single endpoint for querying and managing data using GraphQL.
+5   **RabbitMQ**: Facilitates asynchronous communication between microservices through queues.
+It is used for emitting and consuming events, such as `product_created`, `inventory_updated`, and `order_placed` to keep the data consistent across all services.

+Redis is specifically implemented in the GraphQL gateway to cache frequently requested data, like product listings, ensuring faster response times for repeated queries.

 ### User Service